annapastwa/leet30dayschallenge/README.md

 getMin() -- Retrieve the minimum element in the stack.

 Consider each node in the stack having a minimum value.
 (Credits to @aakarshmadhavan)

+## Day 11 Diameter of Binary Tree
+Given a binary tree, you need to compute the length of the diameter of the tree.
+The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
+This path may or may not pass through the root.

+Note: The length of path between two nodes is represented by the number of edges between them.

+## Day 12